pleiszenburg/zugbruecke/docs/source/benchmark_maximal.rst

     "win64"; "3.11.1"; "windll"; 1,252; 51,516; 50,264

-The "maximal" benchmark is runs through everything that *zugbuecke* has to offer.
+The "maximal" benchmark runs through everything that *zugbuecke* has to offer.
 The DLL function takes three arguments: Two pointers to structs and a function pointer.
 The structs themselves contain pointers to memory of arbitrary length which is handled by ``memsync``.
 The function pointer allows to pass a reference to a callback function, written in pure Python.